 In astrophotography, this means seasonality.
 Some deep-sky objects are available to photograph only during Summer, and some are winter-only astrophotography targets.
 A few examples:

-- Spring (in astrophotography called as the galaxy season): Bode, Cigar, Sombrero, and Pinwheel Galaxies
+- Spring (in astrophotography called the galaxy season): Bode, Cigar, Sombrero, and Pinwheel Galaxies

 - Summer: Great Hercules Cluster, Lagoon, Trifid, Eagle, and Swan Nebulae